jecki/DHParser/documentation_src/manuals/compile.rst

 safely.
 It is stille dangerous and, therefore, expressly not recommended to manipulate the sibling-composition!

-It is not necessary to call the compilation-methods of the child-nodes right at the beginning of the compilation-method as these patterns suggest, or to call them at all.
-Rather, the compilation-method decides when and for which children the compilation-methods will be called.
+It is not necessary to call the handlers of the child-nodes right at the beginning of the handler as these patterns suggest, or to call them at all.
+Rather, the compilation-method decides if and when and, possibly, also for which children the compilation-methods will be called.
+Other, than the traversal implemented in :py:mod:`~transfom`, which is always depth-first, the order of the traversal can be determined freely and may even vary for different sub-trees.

 With this in mind the following code that compiles the XML-syntax-tree into the XML-data-tree should be easy to understand::